huggingface/blog/annotated-diffusion.md

 batch_size = 128
 ```

 Next, we define a function which we'll apply on-the-fly on the entire dataset.
 We use the `with_transform` [functionality](https://huggingface.co/docs/datasets/v2.2.1/en/package_reference/main_classes#datasets.Dataset.with_transform) for that.
-The function just applies some basic image preprocessing (random horizontal flips, rescaling and finally make them have values in the $[-1,1]$ range).
+The function just applies some basic image preprocessing: random horizontal flips, rescaling and finally make them have values in the $[-1,1]$ range.

 ```python
 from torchvision import transforms